 START WITH YOUR OWN HOME AND BUSINESS: Lead by example in adopting good lighting practices.
 Put your own house in order first.
+If everyone would simply keep their own light on their own property, the problems of light pollution would largely disappear.

-• SPREAD THE WORD: The solution to light pollution is 90% education and public awareness, and 10% technology.
-Show examples of good lighting to your friends and neighbors.
-Once people see it in action, and understand its implications for cost savings and improved visibility, they are far more likely to adopt good lighting practices on their own.
+SPREAD THE WORD: The solution to light pollution is 90% education and awareness, and 10% hardware.
+Identify examples of good lighting in your community and show them to your friends and neighbors.
+Once people see it, they can't un-see it.
+Once they understand the implications for cost savings and improved visibility, they are far more likely to adopt good lighting practices on their own.